BUGS-NYU/schedge/README.md

 - [ ] Make a first-party frontend
 - [x] Schools/Subjects/whatever should be in one single endpoint
 - [x] Delete server-side RMP stuff
+- [x] Change DB to not use ordinals, because they make it harder to do stuff like search the DB directly for stuff.

 #### Delayed for now
 - [ ] Profile stuffs, perf seems to be regressing randomly